-Environment: travel that minimises negative environmental impacts and, where possible, makes positive contributions to the conservation of biodiversity, wilderness, natural and human heritage.
+Environment: travel that minimizes negative environmental impacts and, where possible, makes positive contributions to the conservation of biodiversity, wilderness, natural and human heritage.

-Social/Cultural: travel that respects culture and traditions and fosters authentic interaction and greater understanding between travellers and hosts.
+Social/Cultural: travel that respects culture and traditions and fosters authentic interaction and greater understanding between travelers and hosts.

 Economic: travel that has financial benefits for the host community and operates on the principles of fair trade.

 If you were looking for a trip that’s only eco-friendly you might take a trip that minimizes your impact on nature.

 But if you’re going to take a “responsible” trip you would want to make sure that your travels support the local economy and respect the culture.

 Before you take your next trip, be sure to consider whether you’re looking for eco friendly travel or responsible travel.